Complete review of Tesla solar panels: are they worth it?

 When you use the electricity your solar panels make, you use less energy from the grid, thereby lowering your power bill.

-The solar panels will produce the most electricity in the middle of the day, when the sun is highest in the sky.
-Any energy that your solar panels produce that your home doesn’t use will be sent to the utility grid, or your Tesla Powerwall battery if you choose to have one installed.
+The solar panels will produce the most electricity in the middle of the day when the sun is highest in the sky.
+Any energy your solar panels produce that your home doesn’t use will be sent to the utility grid or your Tesla Powerwall battery if you have one installed.

 The Gateway monitoring system keeps track of this process and how your solar power system is performing, which you can keep an eye on with the Tesla app.